8 Best Vietnam Beaches in Southern Vietnam

 4. Do Son Beach (Hai Phong)

 20km to the Southeast of Hai Phong City is Do Son Beach.
-The place is lucky to possess relatively warm climate in winter but cool in summer that help it to attract customers to come for the whole year.
+The place is lucky to possess a relatively warm climate in winter but cool in summer that helps it to attract customers to come for the whole year.

 Do Son Beach is well-known for its smooth sand with coconut tree planted around that give swimmer a real glimpse of a typical tropical beach.
 In the past, it is used exclusively by lords and kings of feudal system.
 At present, the residence building of King Bao Dai (the last king of Vietnamese feudal system) is still preserving with its best condition.

 Do Son Beach is divided into 3 sectors suitable for different needs of visitors: The first one located at the entrance of Do Son Town; the second one crowded with restaurants and hotels while the third one is appropriate for people who enjoy relaxing and peace.